eo-misc/payment-gateway-challenge-dotnet/src/PaymentGateway.Api/assumptions.md

 2. Implementing idempotency keys as unique constraints in a database table, which provides truly atomic idempotent guarantees through database-level conflict detection

 The current implementation correctly handles concurrent requests and payload validation, demonstrating the core concepts even though the storage isn't persistent.

+In a production system idempotency keys may have a strongly enforced format but for ease of testing we accept and normalize strings under 64 chars.